 Angele’s Story

 Angele had her first claim for asylum refused.
 A friend introduced her to us, telling her it was a safe place which could be trusted and which would help.
 ‘I just wanted to cry and cry.
 Before this I had been homeless and scraping around for food because I had no benefits or support.
 But they help me.’
-We worked with Angele over several years, helping her find a refugee hosting family and she eventually gained refugee status in 2020.
+We worked with Angele over several years, helping her find a refugee hosting family and gaining refugee status.

 Across the last academic year we had: